United Tech CEO has rough day with third profit outlook cut

-* Dimension Therapeutics reports first quarter 2017 financial results and provides corporate update

-July 21 A day after sealing the signature move of his eight-month tenure, United Technologies Corp Chief Executive Greg Hayes suffered his toughest day on Wall Street.
+A day after sealing the signature move of his eight-month tenure, United Technologies Corp (UTX.N) Chief Executive Greg Hayes suffered his toughest day on Wall Street.

 The U.S. conglomerate cut its 2015 profit forecast on Tuesday for the third time this year, sending its shares down more than 7 percent and carving $7 billion off its market value.